mynaparrot/plugNmeet-docs/docs/User Guide/Moderator.md

 ## 1. Entering the room

-When we enter the room, two options will appear: "**Microphone**" and "**Only listen**".
+When we enter the room, two options will appear: "**Microphone**" and "**Listen only**".
 If we press on "**Microphone**", it means that we want to actively participate by audio in the meeting.

-Whereas, if we only select "**Only listen**", you can only hear what the other participants say, but you will not be able to participate by audio.
+Whereas, if we select "**Listen only**", you can only hear what the other participants say, but you will not be able to participate by audio.

 1. **Microphone**

    - After having selected the "Microphone" option, it will tell you through a box to select the microphone you want to use.
-It is here, where you can select either the microphone of the device you use or the headphones you have connected.
+It is here, where you can select the source of your microphone, either the microphone of the device you use or the headphones you have connected.
-   - Finally, you place "Join" and you will be able to talk in the meeting.
+   - Finally, you click "Join" and you will be able to talk in the meeting.

-2. **Just listen**
+2. **Listen only**

-   If you click on the "only listen" option, immediately afterwards it will direct you to the meeting so that you can only listen to the interventions of the other participants.
+   If you click on the "listen only" option, immediately afterwards it will direct you to the meeting so that you can only listen to the interventions of the other participants.

-   Important: The option you choose at the start of the meeting, either "Microphone" or "Only listen", does not mean that it will be final for the entire meeting.
-Since, then you can change your decision again about the option you decided.
+   Important: The option you choose at the start of the meeting, either "Microphone" or "listen only", does not mean that it will be final for the entire meeting.
+Since, then you can change the settings again during the meeting.

 ![enter-the-room-min.png](/img/moderator/enter-the-room-min.png)

 ## 2. Audio

-1. **Turn Microphone on or Off**
+1. **Turn Microphone on or off**

    Being inside the meeting, we can choose whether to activate or deactivate the microphone.
-How one can do this will depend on how one entered the room.
+How you can do this will depend on how you entered the room.

    1. If "**Microphone**" was chosen at the time of entering the Room
-      - What you will have to do is go to the bottom left, locate the microphone symbol, and press on it.
+      - What you will have to do is go to the bottom left, find the microphone icon.
-      - Then, you will need to select "Muted Microphone" to stop having your microphone on.
+      - Then, you can mute/unmute the microphone by click the Microphone icon.
-      - And in case you want to use it again, you will have to go back to the microphone icon, press it, and then select "Unmute on Microphone".
+      - And in case you want to do more settings on your microphone, you can click that small down arrow icon to see more options.
-   2. If "**Only listen**" was chosen at the time of entering the Room
+   2. If "**listen only**" was chosen at the time of entering the Room
-      - What you will have to do is go to the lower left part, locate the microphone symbol, and press on it.
+      - What you will have to do is go to the lower left part, locate the microphone icon, and click on it.
       - A box will immediately appear in which you will need to select the microphone of your preference.
 Finally, you will need to click on "Join".
-      - At that point your microphone will already be activated.
+      - At that point your microphone will be activated.
-      - And if you want to deactivate it, you must go to the microphone icon, press it, and then select "Mute microphone".
-However, if after that, you want to turn it off again, the option to choose is "Unmute on Microphone".
+      - Then you can mute/unmute the microphone by click the Microphone icon or click that down arrow icon to see more options.

 2. **Select the microphone of preference**